 What is the Global Shapers Community?

-The Global Shapers Community is network of his developed and led by young leaders between the ages of 20 and 30 years old who are exceptional in their potential, their achievements and their drive to make a contribution to their communities.
+The Global Shapers Community is a network of young leaders between the ages of 20 and 30 years who are exceptional in their potential, their achievements and their drive to make a contribution to their communities.

 The Global Shapers Community is an initiative of the World Economic Forum and the youngest stakeholders of the Forum.